What natural supplements might help with weight loss?

 What are the side-effects of Berberine?

-Some people taking berberine have reported gastrointestinal side effects, including diarrhea, constipation, flatulence, and stomach pain.
-Due to its ability to reduce blood sugar, berberine may also increase the risk for hypoglycemia in high doses.
+Some people taking berberine have reported gastrointestinal side effects, including diarrhoea, constipation, flatulence, and stomach pain.
+Due to its ability to reduce blood sugar, berberine may also increase the risk for hypoglycaemia in high doses.

 Are natural supplements backed by scientific research?